Agent Groups

 | --- | --- | --- |

-Each group has its own connection keys and access settings, so a narrow-use agent does not inherit broad account access.
+Each group has its own Bearer Token and access settings, so a narrow-use agent does not inherit broad account access.

-Connection keys identify which agent group a connected runtime should use.
-MCP and direct API flows use these keys to decide which tools, credentials, and spending caps apply.
+Each agent group exposes a single **Bearer Token** that identifies which group a connected runtime should use.
+MCP and direct HTTP API flows send the token in the standard `Authorization: Bearer <token>` header to decide which tools, credentials, and spending caps apply.

 ## Agent Address